ucsc/site-slugstrong/returning-to-campus/face-coverings.md

 * [CDC: Use of Cloth Face Coverings to Help Slow the Spread of COVID-19](https://www.cdc.gov/coronavirus/2019-ncov/prevent-getting-sick/diy-cloth-face-coverings.html)
 * [Surgeon General Shows How to Make Your Own Face Covering](https://youtu.be/tPx1yqvJgf4)

-UCSC employees and students are welcome to use their own cloth face coverings.
-In addition, the campus is coordinating with campus partners to procure reusable cloth face coverings for essential staff working on campus and students living in on-campus housing who are unable to provide their own.
-Please note, these will be non-medical grade face coverings.
-Priority will be given to essential staff working on campus in close quarters and in confined indoor spaces, including dining services, housing staff, and custodial services.